Personal Injury Lawyer Fort Worth Texas

 We strongly recommend carrying uninsured and underinsured motorist protection (UM/UIM) on your policy.
 This allows you to file a claim with your own insurance company for compensation if you are injured by an uninsured or underinsured driver.
 If you don’t have this insurance, you still may have other legal options.
 In either case, your first step should be to consult an attorney to review your policy and find out how you can get the compensation you need.

-How an experienced Texas accident lawyer can help
+How an experienced Texas accident lawyer can help you get maximum compensation

 Pursuing compensation for a car accident is difficult.
 Even if you’re dealing with your own insurance carrier, which is ostensibly on your side, they have a strong profit motive to pay you as little as possible.
 And if you’re dealing with another motorist’s insurance carrier, watch out.
 Their goal is to protect their client and their bottom line, not to fairly compensate you.